Paramount Global (PARA) Shares Up Despite Recent Market Volatility

-Paramount Global (NASDAQ: PARA)’s stock price has increased by 3.39 compared to its previous closing price of 21.82.
-However, the company has seen a 1.94% increase in its stock price over the last five trading sessions.
+The stock of Paramount Global (NASDAQ: PARA) has increased by 1.72 when compared to last closing price of 22.15.Despite this, the company has seen a gain of 4.40% in its stock price over the last five trading days.
 The Wall Street Journal reported on 04/07/23 that Paramount Explores Sale of Majority Stake in Noggin Streaming Service

 Is It Worth Investing in Paramount Global (NASDAQ: PARA) Right Now?

-Paramount Global (NASDAQ: PARA) has a higher price-to-earnings ratio of 21.99x compared to its average ratio, and the 36-month beta value for PARA is at 1.66.
-Analysts have varying views on the stock, with 6 analysts rating it as a “buy,” 1 rating it as “overweight,” 8 as “hold,” and 11 as “sell.”
+Paramount Global (NASDAQ: PARA) has a higher price-to-earnings ratio of 21.96x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.66.
+Analysts have mixed views on the stock, with 6 analysts rating it as a “buy,” 1 as “overweight,” 8 as “hold,” and 12 as “sell.”

 Sponsored